 Written by: Katie Carter, PharmD, BCPS, Indiana University Health

-Olaparib (Lynparza®) is a poly ADP-ribose polymerase (PARP) enzyme inhibitor and is FDA approved as a targeted therapy for BRCA-mutated breast cancer, ovarian, and pancreatic cancer as well as prostate cancer.
+Description: Olaparib is a poly ADP-ribose polymerase (PARP) enzyme inhibitor and is FDA approved as a targeted therapy for BRCA-mutated breast cancer, ovarian, pancreatic cancer, as well as prostate cancer.
 This PQI will highlight its place in therapy in these disease states, safety profiles, and clinical pearls regarding dose adjustment.

-About 5-10% of breast cancers can be associated with gene mutations inherited from a parent, most commonly mutations in the BRCA1 and BRCA2 genes.
+Background: Breast Cancer – About 5-10% of breast cancers can be associated with gene mutations inherited from a parent, most common mutations in the BRCA1 and BRCA2 genes.12

 |Lifetime Risk of Developing Breast Cancer|